HomeBankCode/lena-its-tools/README.md

 RunFolder_segments.sh: This a shell script that allows you to run "segments.pl" on an entire folder of LENA ITS files.
 This will create an output CSV file that contains a list of all segment types and their start and end times.

 RunFolder_readits.sh: This is a shell script that allows you to run "readits_start_end_content.pl" on an entire folder of LENA ITS files.
 This will create a new output file for each input file with: 1) Child vocalization start and end times with duration of what is speech related and what is not speech related; 2) Adult vocalization start and end times; and 3) Child vocalization start and end times with duration of what is speech related and what is not speech related AND adult vocalization start and end times.

+#### segment_v2.py script

+This script requires pandas and pydub to be installed.
+To do so, run `pip install pandas pydub` (use `pip3` if you are working with Python 3).
+It is compatible with both Python 2 and Python 3.

+`$ python segment_v2.py path/to/directory/containing/wav_and_its/ [y]`

+Looks at all its files in one directory and creates 100 chn wav chunks randomly chosen.
+These new wav files are stored in the directory output, situated in the working directory.
+Add the option `y` to create intermediary files (that is one csv file containing all the CHN utterances' timestamps, and one csv file containing the 100 chosen CHN utterances' timestamps).

+Inside this script, each step is a function that can be used independently if need be in a separate python script.

+For this script to work, all its and wav files __must be in the same directory__.
+Moreover, the corresponding wav and its files __must have the same name__ _(if the its file is called `path/to/directory/filename.its`, the corresponding wav file must be named `path/to/directory/filename.wav`)_